donaldRwilliams/GGMncv/README.md

 Supporting these claims would require a valid confidence interval that has been corrected for model selection and/or regularization.
-With these caveats in mind, these methods can be used for explicit data mining or prediction.
+With these caveats in mind, **GGMncv** can be used for explicit data mining or prediction.

 ## Citing **GGMncv**